Frequently asked questions

 Do you do waterbirth at home?

 Yes!
 Many birthing people really appreciate being able to use water during their labor and/or want to give birth in the water.
 We are supportive either way and believe it is a tremendous tool to use.
 We will keep the water temperature not too hot and not too cold.
 We want it to be warm enough for the baby to transition smoothly at birth.
 Water that is too hot can increase the birthing person and baby’s heartbeat.
-We include the use of a birth tub in our care package fee.
+We include the use of a birth tub (if available) in our care package fee.
 We typically drop it off in your home at your home visit at 36 weeks pregnancy, then drain and take it with us after the birth.
 There is some extra associated cost with using it such as a new hose, a faucet adapter and a new tub liner.